Fireguard Fire Resisting Roller Shutter DoorsCertified fire rated roller shutters - Rated from 1 to 4 hours Download

 - Fire Control Panel (FCP Lite) - User Manual

-- Architectural drawings in DWG format
+- Architectural drawings on request

 - L20 specification FS75 - Specification text block motor fire shutter